mvmd-org/mvmd-site/docs/implementation/standards-implementation.md

 :::info Content Reorganization
 As part of our documentation restructuring, the content from this page has been reorganized:

-- **Standard-specific implementation details** have been moved to dedicated namespace pages:
+- **Standard-specific implementation details** have been moved to dedicated standard pages:
-  - [glTF Standard](/do../standards/gltf) - For all glTF-specific implementation details and schema
+  - [glTF](../standards/gltf.md) - For all glTF-specific implementation details and schema
-  - [USD Standard](/do../standards/usd) - For all USD-specific implementation details and schema
+  - [USD](../standards/usd.md) - For all USD-specific implementation details and schema

 - **Implementation patterns** have been reorganized into use case-focused guides:
   - [Cross-Platform Asset Implementation](./cross-platform-assets.md) - For implementing assets across multiple platforms